-There are also specially trained advisers available in some sexual assault referral centres or voluntary organisations to help people who have been sexually assaulted.
-These independent sexual violence advisers (ISVA) help victims get access to all the support services they need.
-They will support you through the criminal justice system if you decide to report the assault to the police, including giving a statement and, if necessary, giving evidence in court.
+There are also specially trained advisers available in some SARCs or voluntary organisations to help people who have been sexually assaulted.
+These independent sexual violence advisers (ISVA) can help victims get access to the other support services they need.
+They will also support you through the criminal justice system if you decide to report the assault to the police, including supporting you through the trial, should the case go to court.

-TheSite is an organisation for young people that has made a video about what to expect if you visit a sexual assault referral centre.
+TheSite is an organisation for young people that has made a video about what to expect if you visit a SARC.
 People of all ages may find this video useful.

-If you do decide to report it to the police, a police officer specially trained in supporting victims of sexual assault will be there to help and make sure you understand what's going on at each stage.
+If you do decide to report it to the police, a police officer specially trained in supporting victims of sexual assault will talk to you and help to make sure you understand what's going on at each stage.

 The police will investigate the assault.
-This will involve you having a forensic exam and making a statement about what happened.
-The police will pass their findings to the Crown Prosecution Service, who will decide whether the case should go to trial.
+This will involve you having a forensic medical examination and making a statement about what happened.
+The police will pass their findings, including the forensic report, to the Crown Prosecution Service, who will decide whether the case should go to trial.